chainer/chainer/docs/source/tutorial/gpu.rst

 Most operations of CuPy is done on the current device.
 Be careful that it causes an error to process an array on a non-current device.

-Chainer provides some convenient functions to automatically switch and choose the device.
+Chainer provides some functions to automatically switch and choose the device.
 For example, the :func:`chainer.cuda.to_gpu` function copies a :class:`numpy.ndarray` object to a specified device:

 .. testcode::